gorenje/node-red-contrib-introspection/README.md

 - `topic` which is the `msg.topic` value
 - `node.send(payload)` where `payload` becomes the output the node on the server side
 - `node.error("msg")` where msg is shown as a notification within the editor
+- `msg.payload` contains the payload sent to the node.

 ## Node-RED Versions